index

 Ralignment=CcapabilitiesCalignmentNparametersαR_{\text{alignment}} = \frac{C_{\text{capabilities}}}{C_{\text{alignment}}} \propto N_{\text{parameters}}^{\alpha}

 with α>0\alpha > 0.
 Larger models become more capable but less aligned—the gap widens rather than narrows.
-This divergence pattern indicates fundamental saturation rather than engineering challenge.
+This divergence pattern indicates fundamental saturation rather than an engineering challenge.

 Breakthrough Predictions